Last updated on August 31, 2025

 The Reality Chip

-Modern and Legacy love The Reality Chip, as it can be used in multiple combo lines, often paired with Emry, Lurker of the Loch artifact decks.
+Modern and Legacy love The Reality Chip, one of the best blue artifacts, as it can be used in multiple combo lines, often paired with Emry, Lurker of the Loch artifact decks.

 #11.
 The Chain Veil